CVTC is experiencing a network outage, including phones and email, and may affect website functionality.

 890-205 Academic Success (1 credit)This one credit course covers success strategies for academic, professional, and life contexts.
 Students will learn about the academic community, and they will learn strategies and tactics related to effective studying, time management and prioritization, and problem solving.
 Emphasis will be placed on service learning and community involvement.

-806-154 General Physics 1 (4 credits)Prerequisite: General Chemistry (offered 1st semester)An overview of various physics topics, routinely covered in an introductory physics course, is presented with appropriate accompanying experiments.
+806-154 General Physics 1 (4 credits)An overview of various physics topics, routinely covered in an introductory physics course, is presented with appropriate accompanying experiments.
 Included topics are: Mechanics, Properties of Materials, Heat, and Sound.
 In addition to the technical science information given, an ability to solve problems, responsibility and initiative is emphasized.

 801-223 English Composition 2 (3 credits)English Composition 2 advances composition skills, emphasizing well-reasoned argumentative writing.
 This course cultivates critical thinking and college-level discourse.
 Students conduct research using library and web-based sources, observations, and interviews, using a formal documentation style.
 Students will read and analyze professional non-fiction texts to understand how writers develop and present ideas through writing.